phizzl3/JSON-Read-Write/README.md

 # JSON-Loader

- A very simple function/snippet to load and return JSON data from a file
+ A very simple function/snippet to load and return JSON data from a file.